AISViz/AISdb/SECURITY.md

 ### How to Report

 - **Private security advisory (preferred):** Go to the repository's Security tab on GitHub and select "Report a vulnerability".
 This opens a private advisory visible only to you and the maintainers.
-- **Email:** Send an email to aisviz@dal.ca.
+- **Email:** Send an email to mapslab@dal.ca.
 Please include a detailed description of the issue and the steps to reproduce the vulnerability.
 If possible, include patches, scripts, or other resources that could help evaluate the vulnerability.

 ### Response Expectations